Pethaudi/form-state-handler/README.md

 ## Usage
 This package provides 2 classes:
-* FormStateHandler (handles a form with all its inputfields)
+* FormStateHandler (handles a form/container with all its inputfields)
 * InputField (handles a single inputfield)

 To use this package every inputfield needs a name, so its value can be correctly accessed (needs to unique within a form).